rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Firebase's Authentication API" "firebase-authentication" %}}

 In the previous section, you have created a firebase project on the official firebase website and enabled the authentication with email and password.
 Now you will implement the authentication API.
-You can read up all functionlities that are exposed by the API in the official firebase documentation.
+You can read up all functionalities that are exposed by the API in the official firebase documentation.

 Initially, import the previously instantiated auth object form the firebase configuration file.